CPSC-1012/Spring-2024-Assignments/Assignment-02/README.md

 - a minimum of 2 hours is charged; $80 * 2 = 160
 - over 2 hours till 4 hours; all hours charged at $70 (including first 2)
-- over 4 hours till 8 hours; all hours charged at $65
+- over 4 hours till 8 hours; all hours charged at $65 (including first 4)
-- 9 or more hours; all hours charged at $60
+- 9 or more hours; all hours charged at $60 (including first 8)

 example 3 hours 3 * 70 = 210